survivejs/webpack-book/manuscript/packages/02_authoring.md

 Provided you have logged in, creating new packages is only `npm publish` away.
 Given that the package name is still available and everything goes fine, you should have something out there!
 After this, you can install your package through `npm install` or `npm i`.

-Instead of referring to a package by a name, it can be consumed by pointing to it directly in *package.json*.
-In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
-You can point to specific pull requests through `<github user>/<project>#pull/<id>/head`.

-T> If you want to see what files are published to npm, consider using [npm pack](https://docs.npmjs.com/cli/pack) generates a tarball you can examine. [irish-pub](https://www.npmjs.com/package/irish-pub) is another option, and it gives you a listing to review.
+If you want to see what files are published to npm, consider using [npm pack](https://docs.npmjs.com/cli/pack) generates a tarball you can examine. [irish-pub](https://www.npmjs.com/package/irish-pub) is another option, and it gives you a listing to review.
 You can also use [publish-diff](https://www.npmjs.com/package/publish-diff) to get a better of the changes that are going to be published.

 T> [np](https://www.npmjs.com/package/np) gives an interactive UI for publishing packages. [semantic-release](https://www.npmjs.com/package/semantic-release) takes the idea one step further and automates the entire process.

-### What Files to Publish to npm?
+### What Files to Publish?

 Even though a project can contain a lot of files, not all of them should be published.
 Besides wasting bandwidth, this can leak personal files to a public registry and is the reason why it's a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.